0x0N1-sec/0x0N1-sec/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on: first principles + first companies (and web3 security!)
+- 🔭 I’m currently working on: first principles + first companies
-- 🌱 I’m currently learning deep math, to drive a company to success, to build
+- 🌱 I’m currently learning deep math, to drive a company to success, web3 security
-- 📫 How to reach me: linktr.ee/0x0n1